Pouring disinfectant on the politics of Brazil

 Literally hundreds of media were there and the New York Times and the Guardian put it on their front pages.
 Over 18 ministers marched and Avaaz Executive Director Ricken Patel presented a 2 million strong petition to UN Secretary General Ban Ki-moon on the march in New York, calling for 100% clean energy worldwide.

-The marches led to many leaders at the following UN summit acknowledging the pressure coming from the streets.
+The marches led to many leaders at the following UN summit acknowledging the pressure coming from the streets with Barack Obama saying "our people keep marching, we have to answer their call."
 The pressure is working -- less than two months after the march, the US and China signed a landmark agreement, including new targets for carbon emission reductions by the US and a first-ever commitment by China to stop its emissions from growing by 2030.

-"The marches brought more people on to the streets than ever before, partly thanks to the organizational power of the e-campaign group Avaaz.”
+"The marches brought more people on to the streets than ever before, partly thanks to the organisational power of the e-campaign group Avaaz.”

 Saving our seeds from GM